Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 Currently players and AI can move off of the camera's view.
 This should be corected so that they cannot move off of the screen.
 [Screen](http://docs.unity3d.com/ScriptReference/Screen.html) and [Mathf.Clamp](http://docs.unity3d.com/ScriptReference/Mathf.Clamp.html) are going to be very helpful for this.

 ## Medium Challenges
+### Add Touch-Input for a Mobile Device
+**Difficulty:** Medium   |   **Skills:** Scripting

+Super Space Shooter does not take into consideration the possibility that someone might use their fingers to provide it input, rather than the mouse and keboard.
+This is a very common scenario for mobile devices and can be solved fairly easily.

+The "[Mobile Device Input](Mobile Device Input)" manual entry will be key in understanding how input works within Unity.
+You'll also need to work with the [Input](http://docs.unity3d.com/ScriptReference/Input.html) class.

 ### Add Power Ups
 **Difficulty:** Medium   |   **Skills:** Animation, Scripting